saran-surya/email_auth/README.md

 ## Features!
   - Has a test server by default, (has limitations of 30 mails : to match the other user needs for testing).
-  - Easy setup of a custom server here.
-[Node version : email-auth-node](https://github.com/saran-surya/email_auth_node)
+  - Easy setup of a custom server here : [Node version : email-auth-node](https://github.com/saran-surya/email_auth_node)
+  - Detailed setup can be found here : [Detailed setup of email-auth production server](https://saran-surya.github.io/email-auth-node/)
   - Simple methods to send and verify the OTP, all you need as a mandatory parameter is the Email ID.

 ## Key changes: